czhangy/UCLA-Major-Requirements/Misc/STATS-100A/notes.md

   - An Exception to `Cov(X, Y)`: The Independence Rule

-    - If 2 random vairbales are independent, the covariance is `0` and so is the correlation
+    - If 2 random variables are independent, the covariance is `0` and so is the correlation
       - In general, covariance `0` doesn't imply independence

     - If `X` and `Y` follow a bivariate normal density, `Cov(X, Y) = 0` implies independence